center-for-threat-informed-defense/attack-flow/docs/builder.rst

 Attack Flow Builder is a free and open source tool for creating, viewing, and editing Attack Flows.

+Tuesday TODO: all new screenshots for this page

 .. figure:: _static/builder1.png
    :alt: Screenshot of Attack Flow Builder.
    :align: center